 We worked with Mr. P Wood (an artist) during our Art and Spirituality week to paint the values above.

 We have very close links with St Paul's Church which is just down the road from our school.
 Reverend Guy, vicar at St Paul's, is on our Board of Governors and he is a regular visitor to school.
-Many of our governors attend St Paul's Church.
+Reverend Simon Lloyd, curate at St Paul's, does assemblies for us alongside Reverend Guy.
+They are our St Paul's double act!

 We hope all is well with you and your families in these very strange times.
 We are praying for our school, our community, our country and our world.
 We have now set up a special e-mail just for prayer requests.
 If you would like Rev Guy or the staff prayer team to pray for you, your family or your current circumstances please use the following email.

 Mrs Jeffery will be managing this e-mail account and can pray personally for anything you don't want to share with the rest of the team.
 Just let her know in your email.

 However please be aware that anything of a safe guarding/ criminal nature will have to be shared with Mrs Wood for appropriate action to be taken.